Eumaeus/CSC-270-Work/README.md

 *A Treatise on Government*, By Aristotle.
 Translated From The Greek Of Aristotle By William Ellis, A.M.
 London & Toronto Published By J M Dent & Sons Ltd. & In New York By E. P. Dutton &.
 Co.
 First Issue Of This Edition 1912 Reprinted 1919, 1923, 1928

 Plain-text, citable edition following the protocols of the [CITE Architecture](http://cite-architecture.org).
+Included Scala scripts take advantage of the code libraries in the [CITE Architecture](http://cite-architecture.org).

-Edited, 10/21/2019
+Edited, 12/9/2019

 ## Running Scripts for Validation, Publication, and Analysis